vonunwerth/Seacucumber/README.md

 ### SeaCucumber-Framework

 Before you start, please check our instructions [here](https://github.com/vonunwerth/Seacucumber/blob/master/Instruction/Instructions.pdf).
-This project create an interface for your own algorithm and the Neo4j database.
+This project creates an interface for your own algorithm and the Neo4j database.
 The best thing is that you need no more software.
-You create with our project a procedure for Neo4j and the only thing you need is the idea for your algorithem.
-You will see we have a lot of helpful methods, this methods helps you create your algotithem with the Java syntax.
+With our project you create a procedure for Neo4j and the only thing you need is the idea for your algorithm.
+You will see we have a lot of helpful methods, these methods will help you create your algorithm with the Java syntax.
 So have fun and clone this project.

 ## Why you need this
 - A simple way to check your new algorithm.
 - You get a lot of helpful methods for generating algorithm.
-- You need no background knowledge, because the instruction and the good Javadocs.
+- You need no background knowledge, because of the instruction and the good Javadocs.

 A framework for pros and rookies.
 So start your new coding experience or read our instruction.